Yarin78/morphy/morphy-cbh/docs/moves.md

 # Moves

-The game moves (including variations) are stored in the .cbg file encoded in a storage-efficient way.
+The game moves (including variations) are stored in the .cbg file in a storage-efficient way.
 Most moves are encoded into 1 byte.
-For obfuscation purposes, the move data is "encrypted" using a [translation table](#translation_table) with a moving index.
+For obfuscation purposes, the move data is also "encrypted" using a [translation table](#translation_table) with a moving index.

 For text entry games, the actual textual content (including the title) is also stored in the .cbg files.